-Will BenU require students, faculty and staff be tested for COVID-19 prior to their return to campus?
+Will BenU require students to be tested for COVID-19 prior to their return to campus?

 What if students or faculty test positive?
 At what point will campus have to close again?

 Maintaining safe campuses amid the threat of COVID requires daily vigilance and collaboration from everyone.
 At the same time, regulations and decisions about safe gatherings, even with a Six-Foot Campus, will ultimately be directed by our county health departments and state governments.
-We understand that there is always a risk for a secondary surge of COVID-19, which may result in employee and student absences or state-mandated restrictions.
-The majority of coursework is being conducted virtually, however, we are prepared to continually modify (or close) campus if local governments adopt new or additional restrictions.
+We understand that there is always a risk for emerging variants of COVID-19, which may result in employee and student absences or state-mandated restrictions.
+Courses this fall are being offered in person, online, and in BenUFlex formats, however, we are prepared to continually modify the conditions (or close campus) if local governments adopt new or additional restrictions and return to virtual learning.
 We will maintain close, active relationships with our local health and medical community partners: